BBEdit - A powerful text and code editor for Mac computers

 %

-You'll need to copy the key to your server and authorise it.
-In cPanel, this is in SSH Access -> Import Key, and the key you want is the public key usually called id_rsa.pub
+You will need to copy the key to your server and authorise it.
+In cPanel, this is under SSH Access → Import Key.
+The key you want is the public key, typically named id_rsa.pub.

-cPanel with an example showing where to paste the public key from your Mac
+cPanel showing where to paste the public key from your Mac

 cPanel showing where to paste the public key from your Mac.
 You only need the public key.
-You can give it a useful memorable name if you have more than one.
+Give it a memorable name if you manage more than one server.

-Now use cPanel to 'Authorise' the key and this part is done!
+Use cPanel to authorise the key once it has been imported, and that part is done.

-Tell BBEdit how to use your key using a user specific SSH client config
+Tell BBEdit how to use your key with an SSH client config file

 % cd ~/.ssh